 2. Be transparent

-There’s room for improvement in every organization, and problems are bound to crop up (particularly in times of uncertainty).
+There’s room for improvement in every organisation, and problems are bound to crop up (particularly in times of uncertainty).
 But how you handle these problems can make a world of difference to your employees.

 If things go wrong, it’s important to be open and honest with staff, acknowledging and taking accountability for problematic areas.
 It’s also crucial to ensure there are appropriate channels available for people to raise any issues or concerns in confidence.
 If staff feel confident that you’ll listen to any problems and take steps to address them, they’ll be less likely to run off to competitors.